 Itself: there should be no difference if a file is compared to itself.

 Identical files: there should be no difference if two identical files are compared.
-This case is the same as case A) except that the two file are two separate physical files in the system.
+This case is the same as case (A) except that the two files are two separate physical files in the system.

 Empty files: a file is empty if it contains only a root group.

-If two empty files are compared, the result varies according the comparison options.
+If two empty files are compared, the result varies according to the comparison options.
 If metadata is ignored in the comparison, there should be no difference between two empty files.
 Otherwise, the result is determined by the metadata of the two files.

 If an empty file is compared with a non-empty file, the result varies according the comparison options.
 Under strictly equivalent, an empty file and a non-empty file should be different.
-Under certain loosely equivalent, such as comparing only common objects, there will be no difference.
+Under certain loosely equivalent criteria, such as comparing only common objects, there will be no difference.

 Groups

-When two groups are compared, the links under the two groups will be compared.
-Objects with the same link names will be followed by the comparison.
-Things to be compared between two groups include:
+When two groups are compared, the links under the two groups and objects contained in the groups and having the same link names will be compared.

+Group characteristics to be compared include:

-Group creation properties, such as creation order, group layout, etc
+Group creation properties, such as creation order, group layout, etc.

-Attributes attached to the Group
+Attributes attached to the group

-LinksDatasets
+Links

+For objects contained in groups, characteristics to be compared are listed below by object type.

+Datasets

-An HDF5 dataset is an object that contains raw data and metadata that describes the data elements, data layout, and all other information necessary to write and read the stored data.
-For details, read the HDF5 user’s guide at http://www.hdfgroup.org/HDF5/doc/UG/.
+An HDF5 dataset is an object that contains raw data and includes metadata that describes the data elements, data layout, and all other information necessary to write and read the stored data.
+For details, see the HDF5 User’s Guide.

-Comparing datasets means comparing both the data values and metadata unless a certain option is given.
-Things to be compared in datasets include:Data creation properties, such as storage layout, chunking, compression, fill value, etc
+Comparing datasets means comparing both the data values and metadata, unless an option excluding a specific comparison is given.

+Dataset characteristics to be compared include:

+Dataset creation properties, such as storage layout, chunking, compression, fill value, etc.

 Attributes attached to the dataset